udayan14/udayan14.github.io/_pages/about.md

 Competitive Programming is one of my new found hobbies.
 I am just a beginner and am trying to improve.
 Here are my [codechef](https://www.codechef.com/users/udayan14) and [codeforces](https://codeforces.com/profile/udayan14) profiles.
 I also used to solve Project Euler problems, hopefully I will get back to solving them.

+I am also enthusiastic about Football, and always up for a game.
+Edit: Football here means soccer

-I have used [this](https://academicpages.github.io/) template to make my website.
+I used [this](https://academicpages.github.io/) template to make my website.
 Follow the instructions.
 Its very easy.